openweb-nl/hippo-groovy-updater/README.md

 By default the updater-sync plugin watches a module named 'updater', to use a different module as source for the scripts, update the bootstrap accordingly at: `/hippo:configuration/hippo:modules/groovyfiles-service-module/hippo:moduleconfig/watchedModules`

 Notes:
-* The sample app only provides an example for the use of the maven plugin.
+* The sample app only provides an example for the use of the maven plugin. \
   It does not take into account usage of buildnumber for the updaters
+* It is recommended to add an info logging level for nl.openweb.hippo.groovy to your development log4j configuration